jrmerwin/Skymind-Android-Documentation/DL4JImageRecognitionDemo.md

 ```java
 multiDexEnabled true
 ```
-Note that including multiDex will generate an 'Unable to merge dex' error which can be supressed with these additional exclusions added to the dependencies block
+Including multiDex will generate an 'Unable to merge dex' error which can be supressed with these additional exclusions added to the dependencies block

 ```java
 compile 'com.google.code.findbugs:annotations:3.0.1', {